 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS

 1.1 Early Intervention Powers

 The Act provides the means to regulate the conduct of local government staff and council members and sets out powers to scrutinise the affairs of local government.
 The Act provides certain limited powers to: Suspend or dismiss councils Appoint Commissioners Suspend or, order remedial action (such as training) for individual councillors.
 The Act also provides the Director General with the power to: Conduct Authorised Inquiries Refer allegations of serious or recurrent breaches to the State Administrative Tribunal Commence prosecution for an offence under the Act.
 Authorised Inquiries are a costly and a relatively slow response to significant issues.
 Authorised Inquiries are currently the only significant tool for addressing significant issues within a local government.
-The Panel Report, City of Perth Inquiry, and the Select Committee Report made various recommendations related to the establishment of a specific office for local government oversight.
-Government (the Inspector), supported by an Office of the Local Government Inspector (the Inspectorate).
-The Inspector would receive minor and serious complaints about elected members.
-The Inspector would oversee complaints relating to local government CEOs.
-Local Governments would still be responsible for dealing with minor behavioural complaints.
-The Inspector would have powers of a standing inquiry, able to investigate and intervene in any local government where potential issues are identified.
-The Inspector would have the authority to assess, triage, refer, investigate, or close complaints, having regard to various public interest criteria - considering laws such as the Corruption, Crime and Misconduct Act 2003, the Occupational Safety and Health Act 1984, the Building Act 2011, and other legislation.
+The Panel Report, City of Perth Inquiry, and the Select Committee Report made various recommendations related to the establishment of a specific office for local government oversight. to investigate and intervene in any local government where potential issues are identified. • The Inspector would have the authority to assess, triage, refer, investigate, or close complaints, having regard to various public interest criteria - considering laws such as the Corruption, Crime and Misconduct Act 2003, the Occupational Safety and Health Act 1984, the Building Act 2011, and other legislation.
+Why do LG EM's have 3 tiers of complaints, minor behavioural, minor and serious?
+I believe it should be the minor and serious only.
+Minor behavioural complaints can put strains on the CEO and Council relationships and encourage factions, infighting and dysfunctional councils and/or provides another avenue for vexatious complainants to abuse the complaints process.